Skip to main content

 MongoDB

 Developed by 10gen in 2007, the term MongoDB was coined by Kevin Ryan, Eliot Horowitz, and Dwight Merriman.
-MongoDB is a robust document-oriented database designed for ease of application, scaling, and development that supports JSON-like documents and collections.
+MongoDB is a robust, document-oriented database designed for ease of application development, scaling, and maintenance, supporting JSON-like documents and collections.
 It has witnessed exponential growth in the market and is the world’s fifth most popular database.

 MongoDB is also known as a non-SQL (NoSQL) database.
 It stores data in the document format model without tables, schemas, rows, and columns.
 Even with heavy data loads, the document-oriented database is designed to be fast, scalable, and flexible.